JimJafar/codeministry/README.md

-# Code Ministry
+# codeministry platform 2.0

-> The codeministry.org web application
+> The codeministry.com platform 2018/19 rewrite

 ### Built with